fardog/fardog.io/content/privacy/_index.md

 # Android Applications

-For Android applications, I don't collect anything.
-Google does collect some data automatically, such as the number of installations, and the countries, Android versions, and similar data about devices it is installed on.
+For Android applications, I don't collect any data.

+For apps installed through the Google Play Store, Google does collect some data automatically, such as the number of installations, and the countries, Android versions, and similar data about devices it is installed on.
 I don't share this data in any way, but I have no idea what Google does with it.

 [cookies]: https://en.wikipedia.org/wiki/HTTP_cookie
 [github pages]: https://pages.github.com/